TengMCing/autovi/README.md

 If we want to measure the variation of the visual signal strength of the residual plot, we can use the `boot_vss()` method to get bootstrapped visual signal strength.
-This method resamples the observations with replacement and refitt the regression model.
+This method resamples the observations with replacement and refit the regression model.
 Similarly, `keep_boot_data` and `keep_boot_plot` tells the method whether to preserve bootstrapped residuals and plots.